tensorflow/datasets/docs/api_docs/python/tfds/core/NamedSplit.md

 subsplit = split.subsplit(tfds.percent[-20:])
 ```

-Warning: k and weighted will be converted into percent which mean that
+*   <b>`Warning`</b>: k and weighted will be converted into percent which mean
-values below the percent will be rounded up or down.
-The final split may be
+    that values below the percent will be rounded up or down.
+The final split
-bigger to deal with remainders.
+    may be bigger to deal with remainders.
 For instance:

 ```
 train, test, valid = split.subsplit(k=3)  # 33%, 33%, 34%